Profiles in Architecture & Design: African American Architects Who Changed Our World

 • Bond started his professional architectural career in France.
 He also lived in Ghana in the mid-1960s where he designed several government buildings including the Bolgatanga Regional Library (near the border of Burkina Faso).

-St. Phillip's Church in Harlem, New York City, designed by Vertner Woodson Tandy.
-(Photo credit: Beyond My Ken under CC BY-SA 4.0)
+St. Phillip's Church in Harlem, New York City, designed by Vertner Woodson Tandy (photo credit: St. Philip's Church 204 West 134th Street by Beyond My Ken under license CC BY-SA 4.0)

 Photograph of Vertner Woodson Tandy circa 1920.